+These DIY Twine Balls are so easy to make and add sophisticated, rustic charm.
 When my oldest baby was home for Christmas she asked if we could craft together (she knows the way to her mama’s heart).
-One of the projects we created together were to make these easy twine balls, because just one DIY twine ball wouldn’t be enough.
+One of the projects we created together were to make these easy-to-make twine balls.

 DIY Twine Ball